polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 ## Run Your Node

-At this point you have the pallet packaged up as it's own crate and included in your node's runtime.
+At this point you have the pallet packaged up in its own crate and included in your node's runtime.

 Make sure you're back in the node template's root directory, then compile the node and start in development mode with the following command: